Back

 CREATE INDEX idx_moments_created_at ON moments (created_at);

-Use cloudflare worker to make a simple interface to fetch data.
+I used a cloudflare worker to create a simple API to fetch data.

 DROP TABLE IF EXISTS reviews;